Marie Antoinette's Versailles chambers on display

 Video

-After three years of renovation, French Queen Marie Antoinette's apartments are to reopen to the public at the Chateau of Versailles.
+After three years of renovation, the queen's rooms are open to the public.

-The rooms were used by the queen for sleeping and receiving guests.

 -